Skip to content

 Mijitas Mexican Kitchen

-Casual Mexican dining with a focus on fresh ingredients and a large courtyard patio.
+Casual Mexican dining with a large courtyard patio.

 20 min walk